sufiya9/Games/README.md

 # Games
-It is a miniproject for college.
+It is a miniproject for college using python and it's libraries.